 The Food and Occupational Safety Section is the health and safety enforcing authority for bathing waters in private leisure centres, sports clubs and gyms in the borough.
 We also provide advise on private domestic water systems.

-If you have a complaints about a private swimming pool, Jacuzzi or other bathing facility, you should contact us.
+If you have a complaints about a private swimming pool, Jacuzzi or other bathing facility, you should contact us using the details at the bottom of this page.

 Local Authority run Leisure Centre Pools